uilicious/recipes/recipes/modkat/Search for a product.md

 These are the steps to perform to validate the test case:

-1. Navigate to Nomatic's website
+1. Navigate to Modkat's website
-2. Click "Search"
-3. Fill in "Camera Bag" in the search box
+2. Fill in Search bar with "Modkat XL"
-4. Validate that relavant products are shown
+3. Validate that relavant products are shown

 ```javascript
 //Navigate to website